-Booking forms are available via the links underneath the dates and venues (and in the calendar above).
+Booking forms are available via the links underneath the dates and venues.

-Non-members wishing to join the Association (£47.50 plus VAT) may complete and submit the online application form available via this page.
+Non-members wishing to join the Association (£47.50 plus VAT) may complete and submit the online membership application form.

 If delegates from the same Authority wish to attend the same course but on different dates/at different venues please indicate clearly on the booking form.

-If you have any questions about any of the courses, please use the Training Enquiry Form.
+If you have any questions about any of the courses, please complete and submit the online Training Enquiry Form.

 Course booking terms and conditions

-If you cannot attend, a substitute may attend in your place, otherwise the following cancellation charges apply:
+If you cannot attend, a substitute from your local authority may attend in your place.
+Otherwise the following charges will apply:

 - Less than two weeks before the event 100%.